ulmzr/malina-app-starter/README.md

 # Malina.js template

-This template for new Malina.js web-application.
+This template for new Malina.js web-application and under-development.

 # Developing